brunch/brunch-guide/content/en/chapter11-plugins.md

 In short, forget about crazy splatters of redundant `loadNpmTasks` here.
 Brunch keeps it short and sweet.

-## Fine-tuning through optional configuration-configuration)
+## Fine-tuning through optional configuration

 Every plugin is usually designed to be **operational and useful without any configuration**; that being said, it's often possible to tweak their behavior through specific configuration.
 These settings are defined inside `brunch-config.coffee`, under the `plugins` key and a subkey named after the plugin.